TTB53/plotly-stock-screener/README.md

 ## Application Purpose

 ***
-Utilizing Python, yFinance, TA-LIB, and Plotly Dash this is a simple multi-page stock screener that allows you select a candlestick pattern of interest, and see the stocks matching that pattern in the database.
+Utilize Python, yFinance and/or other financial data packages, TA-LIB, and Plotly Dash, this is intended to be a simple multi-page stock screener that helps increae your knowledge about fundamental, technical, and option investing through data visualization and analysis.

-After finding the stock of interest, you can then dive into the fundamentals and a very basic look at some Technical Analysis.

 ## Motivation

 ***
 To find stocks on the S&P500 that match a desired pattern, and see if there is an investment opportunity.

-I built this to strip out all the various things in a screener that are not relevant to my investment level and skillset.
+I built this
+to strip out all the various things in a screener that are not relevant to my investment level and skillset.
 This is not intended to be a tool to be used for actual investments, but to learn how to identify trends and start to get an understanding of financial datasets pertaining to the stock market.